Gerbs2193/Programming-for-Data-Analytics/README.md

 ## Data Collection

 Gathered real-world roller coaster data, including key variables like speed, height, thrill rating and type from https://rcdb.com/os.htm?ot=2.
-Real data is here: [Download Real Data](realcoasterdata.csv)
+Real data can be found by following https://github.com/Gerbs2193/ Programming-for-Data-Analytics, going to project.ipynb and clicking realcoasterdata.csv

 ## Data Synthesis

 Here, I created a synthesised dataset to align with real-world roller coaster characteristics.
-The data can be found here: [Download synthesized data](coasterss.csv).
+The data can be found in by following the above Github link, under project.ipynb and clicking coasterss.csv

 ## Exploratory Data Analysis